A link to reset your password has been sent to your email

 For dinners, enjoy homemade stew, fresh fish or lamb and all the local seasonal veggies you can handle.
-Prepare yourself for two five-course meals at the hotels.
+Prepare yourself for award winning chef prepared meals at the hotels.
 They are absolutely divine.

 Ireland is like many European countries when it comes to meal times.
 Breakfast will be anywhere from 08:30-09:30, lunches are late afternoon (14:00-15:00) and dinners are after 19:00.
 If you need snacks between these times, it is advised you bring some along on the tour.
 Furthermore, water is safe to drink out of the tap at the accommodations.